creachadair/taskgroup/README.md

 go copyFile(adjusted, target, errs)
 ```

-Since multiple copies can be running in parallel, we will also need another
+Since multiple operations can be running in parallel, we will also need another
 goroutine to drain the errors channel and accumulate the results somewhere:

 ```go